Encouraging

 This provides practical tools that mentors and mentees can use throughout their relationship.

-Compose and share your personal reflections on mentoring experience to demonstrate the value of relationship, faculty/student growth, and continuous learning.
-This practice strenghten goal alignment for relationship and considerations for effectiveness.
+Engaging and model reflective practices for students Compose and share your personal reflections on mentoring experience to demonstrate the value of relationship, faculty/student growth, and continuous learning.
+This practice strengthens goal alignment for relationships and considerations for effectiveness.

-Encourage periodic check-ins and use stories from experienced mentors to highlight successful practices.
+Assessing student and faculty needs for mentorship (revisited) and narratives Encourage periodic check-ins and use stories from experienced mentors to highlight successful practices.
 This leads to continuous improvement and adaptation of the mentoring relationship.

 Contributors